hellmarbecker/blog/_drafts/2021-12-21-druid-data-cookbook---multi-value-dimensions-inside-lookups.markdown

 A few notes on using the API:
 - The documentation says this is an update API, but it will also create new lookup tiers or lookups if these don't exist.
 - Make sure to choose a new unique value for the `"version"` field if you update an existing lookup spec.
 Druid keeps track of the version numbers and will return an error if you reuse an existing version number.
 - The default lookup tier is `__default` with a double underscore.
-If you spell it wrong, this wiill fail silently.
+If you spell it wrong, this will fail silently.

 ## Pulling the Labels Apart